By: C. W. Stratton, MS, CASAC

 - I should have been more attentive

-- I shouldn’t have let him/her hang out with…
+- Maybe those kids weren’t so bad and I should have let them hang out with…

 - It’s my fault; I moved us to this neighborhood

 There are those families that take a “power and control over the addict” approach.
-Although they may believe they are in control of the situation, in all reality, they become out of control as much as the situation and the individual.
+Although they may believe they are in control of the situation, in all reality, they are as out of control as the addict, but for different reasons.

-There are attempts made to restrict the individual’s movements, withhold financial help, spy on the individual’s every movement from cell phone calls to social media activity.
-The family spends a considerable amount of time spying and watching the individual’s movements and in the process; they become just as ill as the individual.
+Parents will attempt to restrict the individual’s movements, withhold financial help, spy on the individual’s every move from cell phone calls to social media activity.
+The family spends a considerable amount of time spying and watching the individual’s movements, and in the process, they become just as ill as the individual.

-There are those families that become accustomed to this way of living and never realize that the addicted person is now in control of how the family operates.
+Those families become accustomed to this way of living and never realize that the addicted person still controls their activities, behaviors, and feelings.

 Some Protective Behaviors and Statements of Families

-Other families become so fearful of what the individual may do that they transition their thinking and behaviors into protecting the addicted person from harm, without realizing that they may be prolonging the addiction and increasing the risk of overdose and death.
-Some common behaviors and statement include:
+Other families become so fearful of what the individual may do that they transition their thinking and behaviors into protecting the addicted person from harm, without realizing that they may prolong the addiction and increase the risk of overdose and death.
+Some common behaviors and statements include:

-- I give him/her money, so they don’t commit a crime.
+- I give them money so they don’t commit a crime.